The Nucleus Link: Tips, Tricks and 200 Grams

 If you didn't make it to first crack on your first roast, there's no need to be concerned.
 Let's take a second to understand why the roaster went into cooldown before you heard first crack.
 Remember that the Link is intended to be able to function fully automatically if you so choose.
 The purpose of the profile selector is not just to find your idealized profile, it's also meant to use the density of the coffee in order to predict when first crack should occur.
 It uses this prediction plus the development % you choose to guess when first crack happens and send the roaster into cooldown automatically after that predicted development period as if you had selected it.
 Obviously, it ends this protocol when you manually mark first crack rather than depending on it's prediction.

 But this prediction depends on an idealized coffee in it's ideal state.
 We know that every coffee is unique, which is great!
 But all the different variables from origin, to process, to cultivar, to moisture content and more make it nearly impossible for this density predictor to work 100% of the time.
 Thus, the Advanced Dial In feature!
-It takes the actual experience of having had your coffee in the roaster and seeing how it behaves under it's conditions and gives you a much more accurate profile.
+It takes the actual experience of having had your coffee in the roaster and seeing how it behaves while roasting and gives you a much more accurate profile.

 So now we know what happened: the app selected a profile that was not hot enough for your coffee to reach it's desired first crack point at the predicted time.
-That's why if you put this roast end time into the Advanced Dial-in, you'll get a much hotter profile to try (higher profile numbers = hotter profiles).
+That's why if you put this roast end time into the Advanced Dial-in, you'll get a much hotter profile to try (higher power curve = hotter profiles).
 But how can we avoid wasting that first batch if the first crack prediction is off?

 Simple!
 Increase your development % as high as it will go before beginning the roast.
 This widens the window for error or time you have to actually hear first crack and tell the roaster to abandon it's automatic protocol.
 Once you actually hear first crack, mark it and quickly tap the Minus button on the roaster to bring the development % back down to what you actually want.
 Yes, you can adjust the development % mid-roast!